 Detailed Explanation of the Bufio Package#

-package is a package in the Go standard library that provides buffered I/O operations to improve I/O efficiency.
-It encapsulates io.Reader
+The bufio package is a package in the Go standard library that provides buffered I/O operations to improve I/O efficiency.
+It encapsulates io.Reader and io.Writer and provides buffering capabilities to reduce the number of system calls and improve read and write performance.

-Here is a detailed introduction to the bufio
+Here is a detailed introduction to the bufio package and some examples:

 -